marcoantonioni/cp4ba-installations/README.md

     kind: ICP4ACluster

-are the property of IBM as per the official wording:
+are property of IBM as per the official wording:

 Licensed Materials - Property of IBM